 Rokkō Garden Terrace (六甲ガーデンテラス)

-Different from the Rokkōsan Athletics Park GREENIA above, Rokkō Garden Terrace is a European-style observatory complex with different facilities surrounded by beautiful gardens to take a leisurely stroll in.
-There are also a couple of stylishly designed observation decks for you to overlook Kobe’s cityscape and night view.
+Unlike the Rokkōsan Athletics Park GREENIA above, Rokkō Garden Terrace is a European-style observatory complex with various facilities, surrounded by beautiful gardens, ideal for a leisurely stroll.
+There are also a couple of stylish observation decks for you to take in Kobe’s cityscape and night view.

-Refer to our Rokkō Garden Terrace article for more informtaion!
+Refer to our Rokkō Garden Terrace article for more information!

 Take the Rokkō Arima Ropeway to Visit Arima Onsen Town

-To find out more about this hot spring town you must visit, please refer to our article on Arima Onsen (=゚ω゚)ノ.
+To find out more about this hot spring town, please refer to our article on Arima Onsen (=゚ω゚)ノ.

 Explore Other Places to Go and Hidden Gems in Kobe